haiiro2gou/Big-Number-Calculator/README.md

 ## Features
 ### Notation of Large Numbers
-These characters found in the <1,K,M,B,T,... >These letters found in the notation of 1,10^3,10^6,10^9,10^12,...
-The actual execution is done with commas.
+<1,K,M,B,T,...> can be found in this explanation.
+Each is treated as a suffix representing 1,10^3,10^6,10^9,10^12,...
-In actual execution, use 1~2 characters enclosed in commas.
+The actual execution should use 1~2 characters surrounded by commas.

 |1|K|M|B|T|Qd|Qt|Sx|Sp|O|N|D|
 |---|---|---|---|---|---|---|---|---|---|---|---|